trbs/bucky/README.rst

 Converters can either be declared and/or imported in the optional config file, or they can be autodiscovered via entry points.
-The entry point that is searched is "bucky.collectd.converters".
+The entry point that is searched is "bucky2.collectd.converters".
 The entry point name should be the CollectD plugin name.

 `collectd_converters` in config file should be a mapping of collectd